 On 7 September 1937 John Rabe returned to Nanjing from the beach resort Beidaihe (Peitaiho) in Eastern Hebei where he had spent most of August with his wife Dora.
-For safety reasons, he had left behind Dora who later moved to Tianjin and then Shanghai.
+For safety reasons, he had left behind Dora in Beidaihe.
+She later moved to Tianjin and then Shanghai.
 In February 1938 John was reunited with Dora in Shanghai where he stopped on their way back home to Germany via Hong Kong.
 Rabe’s first diary entry is dated 21 September 1937.
 Rabe writes about his family, the situation in Nanjing, and his motivation to stay in the city – despite the frequent Japanese air raids and worsening conditions in the city.

 I did not return here from safe Peitaiho [Beidaihe] because of love of adventure but primarily to protect my property and to represent the interests of Siemens.
 Of course, the company cannot (and does not) expect me to get shot and killed here for its sake.
 And I don’t want to risk my life for any goods or property: be it that of the company or my own few clothes.
 But as a reputable businessman from Hamburg there is a moral point which I simply cannot ignore.